muhmiqbal19/data-wrangling-and-analysis-with-sql/README.md

 6. We can recommend the other product in the same category as the last items they ordered.

 ### Limitation
-This data wrangling and analysis project is totally conducted in SQL which is poor in visualizations except for exporting the file and then visualizing in Tableau, Power BI, etc. Therefore we only provide data visualization in a separate way not in one dashboard.
+This data wrangling and analysis project is conducted in SQL which is poor in visualizations except for exporting the file and then visualizing in Tableau, Power BI, etc. Therefore we only provide data visualization in a separate way not in one dashboard.